Protecting the environment

 Passengers park their cars and are transported to Penzance; this reduces congestion on the quay and local roads.
 We also provide a passenger shuttle bus service between Penzance railway station and Land’s End Airport, enabling customers to leave their cars at home.

 We work alongside the SMART Energy Islands project with Hitachi.
-Energy efficiency surveys have been taken at Land's End Airport, Penzance Dry Dock and our head offices and we're now implementing the suggested improvements.
+Energy efficiency surveys have been taken at Land's End Airport and our head offices and we're now implementing the suggested improvements.

 Reducing Printed Materials